Morrizzzzz/intro_python/episodes/00-before-we-start.md

 Who is using the program, what resources/funds does your team have for this project, and the available timeline all shape and mold what "best" may be.

-#### If you are working with Jupyter notebook:

-You can type Python code into a code cell and then execute the code by pressing
-<kbd>Shift</kbd>\+<kbd>Return</kbd>.
-Output will be printed directly under the input cell.
-You can recognise a code cell by the `In[ ]:` at the beginning of the cell and output by `Out[ ]:`.
-Pressing the **\+** button in the menu bar will add a new cell.
-All your commands as well as any output will be saved with the notebook.

-#### If you are working with Spyder:

-You can either use the console or use script files (plain text files that contain your code).
-The console pane (in Spyder, the bottom right panel) is the place where commands written in the Python language can be typed and executed immediately by the computer.
-It is also where the results will be shown.
-You can execute commands directly in the console by pressing <kbd>Return</kbd>, but they will be "lost" when you close the session.
-Spyder uses the [IPython](https://ipython.org) console by default.

-Since we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
-This way, there is a complete record of what we did, and anyone (including our future selves!) has an easier time reproducing the results on their computer.

-Spyder allows you to execute commands directly from the script editor by using the run buttons on top.
-To run the entire script click *Run file* or press <kbd>F5</kbd>, to run the current line click *Run selection or current line* or press <kbd>F9</kbd>, other run buttons allow to run script cells or go into debug mode.
-When using <kbd>F9</kbd>, the command on the current line in the script (indicated by the cursor) or all of the commands in the currently selected text will be sent to the console and executed.

-At some point in your analysis you may want to check the content of a variable or the structure of an object, without necessarily keeping a record of it in your script.
-You can type these commands and execute them directly in the console.
-Spyder provides the
-<kbd>Ctrl</kbd>\+<kbd>Shift</kbd>\+<kbd>E</kbd> and <kbd>Ctrl</kbd>\+<kbd>Shift</kbd>\+<kbd>I</kbd>
-shortcuts to allow you to jump between the script and the console panes.

-If Python is ready to accept commands, the IPython console shows an `In [..]:` prompt with the current console line number in `[]`.
-If it receives a command (by typing, copy-pasting or sent from the script editor), Python will execute it, display the results in the `Out [..]:` cell, and come back with a new `In [..]:` prompt waiting for new commands.

-If Python is still waiting for you to enter more data because it isn't complete yet, the console will show a `...:` prompt.
-It means that you haven't finished entering a complete command.
-This can be because you have not typed a closing parenthesis (`)`, `]`, or `}`) or quotation mark.
-When this happens, and you thought you finished typing your command, click inside the console window and press
-<kbd>Esc</kbd>; this will cancel the incomplete command and return you to the `In [..]:` prompt.

-## How to learn more after the workshop?

-The material we cover during this workshop will give you an initial taste of how you can use Python to analyze data for your own research.
-However, you will need to learn more to do advanced operations such as cleaning your dataset, using statistical methods, or creating beautiful graphics.
-The best way to become proficient and efficient at Python, as with any other tool, is to use it to address your actual research questions.
-As a beginner, it can feel daunting to have to write a script from scratch, and given that many people make their code available online, modifying existing code to suit your purpose might make it easier for you to get started.

 ## Seeking help

 - check under the *Help* menu